英文字典中文字典

 • Is my bad a correct English phrase?

-• Run by stopwatch - English Language Usage Stack Exchange
+• My bad versus My mistake - English Language Usage Stack Exchange

 • Interpreting not bad - English Language Usage Stack Exchange